TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-27-why-is-doctrine-dying.md

 layout: post
 title: "Why Is Doctrine Dying"
 perex: '''
 Do you use Doctrine ORM?
 If so, do you follow its evolution on Github?
 Symfony is evolving, Laravel is evolving, Nette is evolving, world is evolving...
 Doctrine not.
-Today I will show you 3 reasons, why it is obvious it isn't.
+Today I will show you 3 reasons why.
 '''
 lang: en
 ---